 6. Midtown Skyline

-It may not be as impressive as the Financial District, but Midtown Manhattan's streets are home to the **city'**s most famous buildings: in addition to the Empire State Building, here you will find the Rockefeller Center with its Top of the Rock, the Chrysler Building, the Flatiron Building...
+It may not be as impressive as the Financial District, but Midtown Manhattan's streets are home to the most famous buildings in the city: in addition to the Empire State Building, here you will find the Rockefeller Center with its Top of the Rock, the Chrysler Building, the Flatiron Building...
 In short, some of the buildings that make New York the preferred destination for millions of travelers around the world.